Dominik-Stasiak/Dominik-Stasiak/README.md

 <h2 align="center"> About me </h2>
 <p align="center">
-  <samp>Student of the Computer Engineering program.
-Upon completion of my studies this year, I plan to pursue a Master's degree.
-While studying, I gained a thorough understanding of a variety of programming language and industry standards.
+  <samp>Bachelor of the Computer Engineering program.
+While studying, I gained a thorough
+understanding of a variety of programming language and industry standards.
 I am looking forward to becoming a backend developer in the future as part of my career goals.

+For my engineer thesis I created a mobile application for tracking fitness training progress, written for Android.
+To achieve wanted results during work on the app, I used use MVVM pattern and the Kotlin programming language.
   </samp>
 </p>